baboono/LoanManager/README.md

 # Loan manager Demo
-Standard maven/spring boot configuration mvn clean install to build the project mvn spring-boot:run to run the project
+Standard maven/spring boot configuration.
+<mvn clean install> to build the project.
+<mvn spring-boot:run> to run the project.

+If run locally server available on http://localhost:8090/ + ENDPOINT

 All external property configuration placed in application.properties file.

+For more information about loan endpoints run get  http://localhost:8090/swagger-ui.html

 Happy reviewing!